A Guide to Substance Abuse Recovery for Women

 Shame and guilt surrounding addiction issues tend to impact women more profoundly than men.
 Forming strong, supportive relationships with a therapist and also in group therapy with other patients is a significant motivator for women.
 A meaningful way to improve a woman’s chances of recovering from addiction is to cultivate strong and healthy relationships with other women in recovery who share similar struggles, concerns, and victories.

 Also, problems with interpersonal and romantic relationships tend to be a common trigger for women with substance use issues.
 Initial treatment and ongoing recovery for women tend to be the most successful when therapy focuses on helping women achieve stronger levels of self-reliance outside of rehab.
-Fostering a sense of empowerment, and teaching women to trust themselves over others is vital for women’s recovery from substance abuse.
+Fostering a sense of empowerment, and teaching women to trust themselves over others is vital for women’s substance abuse treatment.

 Initial recovery happens more quickly for women than men, but women are at higher risk of relapse and more frequent relapse incidences than their male peers.
 Hormonal fluctuations sometimes play a role in the risk of relapse.
 It is thought that hormones play a critical role in the severity of drug or alcohol cravings.